elbruno/wrk541-wip/docs/en/workshop-introduction.md

 **Ask Mode** is a Q&A assistant that helps you understand code, solve problems or learn concepts.
 It allows you to ask questions in natural language, and Copilot responds with explanations, snippets or suggestions.
 It does not directly modify any code.

+!!! tip
-!!! tip "Ask mode works best for quick clarifications, brainstorming solutions and providing sample implementations."
+    Ask mode works best for quick clarifications, brainstorming solutions and providing sample implementations.

 ### Edit Mode

 **Edit Mode** enables *direct code modifications* based on natural language instructions.
 You can highlight specific code blocks or files, describe the desired changes, and Copilot will propose edits.
 These changes are presented as diffs for your review, ensuring you retain control over the final implementation.

+!!! tip
-!!! tip "Try Edit mode in targeted updates, such as refactoring or adding error handling.
-Most of the time, Agent mode is the preferred option over Edit mode for more complex tasks."
+    Try Edit mode for targeted updates, such as refactoring or adding error handling.
+Most of the time, Agent mode is the preferred option over Edit mode for more complex tasks.

 ### Agent Mode

 **Agent Mode** is the most autonomous and powerful of the three.
 It allows Copilot to analyze your entire project, plan tasks, make edits, run commands, and iterate until the goal is achieved.
 This mode is ideal for multi-step tasks, such as building features, fixing bugs, or scaffolding new components.
 While Agent mode automates much of the process, it still surfaces potentially risky actions for your approval, ensuring safety and correctness.

+!!! tip
-!!! tip "Agent mode will carry out actions beyond just editing, such as writing code and creating new files.
-It is best used in tasks that imply more than just prompting for knowledge or editing single lines."
+    Agent mode will carry out actions beyond just editing, such as writing code and creating new files.
+It is best used for tasks that involve more than just prompting for knowledge or editing single lines.

 ### Plan Mode

 **Plan Mode** is a new feature in GitHub Copilot that allows users to outline their coding tasks and objectives more effectively.
 In this mode, Copilot assists in creating a structured plan for your coding project, helping you break down complex tasks into manageable steps.
 This can include generating boilerplate code, suggesting project structures, and even identifying potential challenges before you start coding.

+!!! tip
-!!! tip "Use Plan Mode to enhance your workflow by setting clear objectives and receiving tailored suggestions for your project."
+    Use Plan Mode to enhance your workflow by setting clear objectives and receiving tailored suggestions for your project.

+## Using File References in Prompts

+When working with GitHub Copilot throughout this workshop, you'll encounter prompts that use the `#file:filename` syntax.
+This is an important pattern to understand:

+!!! note
+    In the prompts where a `#file:filename` is used, it indicates to Copilot the file where the code should be generated.
+    You should manually type the `#` and select the file, and then copy and paste the rest of the prompt.
+    This is useful when you have multiple files in your project and want to provide specific context to Copilot about which file you're working with.

 ## Available Models